-I started working at Rapita after completing my EngD in computer science in 2015.
+I started working at Rapita after completing my EngD in Computer Science in 2015 from the University of York.
 While I originally applied for a position as a Field Application Engineer, the management here recognized that I would be more suited for a sales-based role, and I’m glad that they did!

 If you'd like to work in a friendly company with cutting-edge technologies and flexible working hours, Rapita is the place for you.

 Tyler recently completed an internship at Rapita during his senior year of studying Computer Engineering at the University of Michigan – Ann Arbor.
 Tyler's coursework was focused on embedded systems and he joined Rapita's Novi (Detroit) office to gain real experience in a professional embedded engineering role.

 Tyler was particularly interested in being a part of Rapita's pioneering solution for on-target verification of complex multicore systems.
 Tyler enjoyed being able to contribute directly to these kinds of projects, for example working to improve a video stream output that was being used to extract debug information from an avionics customer's hardware.

 One of the most rewarding aspects of Tyler's time at Rapita was being able to learn new skills that were not covered in significant depth in his academic studies.
 For example, Tyler gained experience of peer reviewing work from other engineers, writing documentation and participating in technical meetings with the end customer.